Special rules apply when co-borrowers who are not married take out a VA home loan.

 All co-borrowers don'tÂ need to be VA-eligible.
 However, only theÂ eligible borrower's portion of the loan gets a VA guaranty.
 Entitlements are pro-rated when joint borrowers include:

-When you buyÂ a home with a non-veteran spouse, that is not considered a joint loan, and your entitlement is not curtailed.Click to see today's rates (Mar 28th, 2017)
+When you buyÂ a home with a non-veteran spouse, that is not considered a joint loan, and your entitlement is not curtailed.Click to see your VA loan eligibility (Apr 30th, 2017)

 When there are VA-eligible and non-VA-eligible borrowers, the lender must pro-rate the amount of the guaranty.
 For example: